Birches Head Academy - Organisations

 What training are the staff supporting children and young people with SEND have had or are having?

-The SENCO is a qualified teacher and has achieved the National Award for SENCOs .
+The SENCO is a qualified teacher and is currently undertaking the NPQSENCO .

-Learning Support staff have also received training on the use of Interventions, Assessment Tools; Social, Emotional and Mental Health needs as well as training to support the individual needs of SEND students.
+Learning Support staff have also received training on the use of interventions, assessment tools; Social, Emotional and Mental Health needs as well as training to support the individual needs of SEND pupils.
 SEN support staff also access training from SEND services on the delivery of intervention programmes.

 How will my child/young person be included in activities outside this classroom including school trips?